-43 The National Competitiveness Council (NCC) selected legal services costs as one of six areas of focus in its report on Ireland's Competitiveness Challenge for 2019, at Chapter 5.
+The National Competitiveness Council (NCC) selected legal services costs as one of six areas of focus in its report on Ireland's Competitiveness Challenge for 2019, at Ch.
+5.

-44 World Bank Group, 'Doing Business 2020 - Comparing Business Regulation in 190 Economies' at p.53.

-45 Letter from Justice Peter Kelly, as Chairperson of the Review of the administration of civil justice report, to Ms Helen McEntee, TD, included within report, 30th October 2020.
+World Bank Group, Doing Business 2020 - Comparing Business Regulation in 190 Economies 53 (2020).
+Letter from Justice Peter Kelly, as Chairperson of the Review of the administration of civil justice report, to Ms Helen McEntee, TD, included within report (30 Oct.
+2020).

-46 Is domestic arbitration fit for purpose, Colm O hOisin SC and Cormac Hynes BL, Conference paper presented at the Construction Bar Annual Conference, 29 March 2019, at p10.
+45 Is domestic arbitration fit for purpose?, Colm O hOisin SC and Cormac Hynes BL, Conference paper presented at the Construction Bar Annual Conference, 29 Mar.
+2019, at 10.